Tuition Fee Refunds: Medical Evidence for University Claims

 What happens to my tuition fee loan if I interrupt my studies?

 The Student Loans Company stops payments to your university from the date of formal interruption.
-Any fees already paid by SLC for the interrupted period that are subsequently waived or reduced by the university will be adjusted on your loan account — you will not owe for fees the university has agreed to waive.
+Any fees already paid by SLC for the interrupted period that are subsequently waived or reduced by the university will be adjusted on your loan account, so you will not owe for fees the university has agreed to waive.
 You should notify SLC directly once your university has formally approved the interruption.
 An interrupted year generally does not count as a “used” year of loan entitlement.

-I have a mental health condition — is this accepted for a fee refund?
+I have a mental health condition, is this accepted for a fee refund?

 Will a fee refund affect my scholarship or bursary?